stepanataccolade/docsv2/sources/pipelines_overview.md

 - Routing information: If your pipeline needs to be accessible to other internal or external components, it will need some routing information.
 This includes load balancer, ports, etc.
 - Deployment endpoints or environments: These are the environments you want to deploy this pipeline to.
 We currently support one deployment endpoint per pipeline, but we're adding support for a series of deployment endpoints very soon.

-Since a pipeline is the lifecycle unit of deployment, all containers configured for a pipeline are always deployed together and on the same machine.
+Since a pipeline is the lifecycle for a cell, all containers configured for the cell are always deployed together and on the same machine.

 ## Permissions